Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 type = "Research"

 +++
 There is an abundance of paintings with representations of concerts, musicians, and musical instruments in the <span id="timeline_tag">seventeenth-century</span> Italian and Flemish painting.
 Musical instruments depicted in these paintings often correspond precisely to instruments owned by the paintings’ patrons.<sup>1</sup> Some painters also enjoyed playing music and even built musical instruments themselves. <span id="person_tag">Domenichino</span>, for example, was also a builder and designer of sophisticated musical instruments.
-His deep knowledge in this area is reflected in the representations of musical instruments in his paintings, such as the meticulously depicted harp in the painting <span id="subjects_tag">_King David Playing the Harp_</span> (Fig. 1).<sup>2</sup>
+His deep knowledge in this area is reflected in the representations of musical instruments in his paintings, such as the meticulously depicted harp in the painting <span id="subjects_tag">_King David Playing the Harp_</span>.<sup>2</sup>

 ***

 ![](/images/fig-1.jpg)

-###### Domenichino, _King David playing the Harp_
+###### Domenichino, _King David playing the Harp,_ (Fig. 1)

-Naturally, paintings of <span id="subjects_tag">King David</span> usually offer an opportunity to paint a harp. <span id="person_tag">Pier Francesco Mola</span>’s drawing<sup>3</sup> <span id="subjects_tag">_The Apparition of the Angel to King David Playing the Harp_</span> (Fig. 2) provides a very good example in a richly decorated harp, undoubtedly a preparatory work for a painting that, as yet, remains unknown.
+Naturally, paintings of <span id="subjects_tag">King David</span> usually offer an opportunity to paint a harp. <span id="person_tag">Pier Francesco Mola</span>’s drawing<sup>3</sup> <span id="subjects_tag">_Apparizione dell’angelo a re David che suona l’arpa_</span> provides a very good example in a richly decorated harp, undoubtedly a preparatory work for a painting that, as yet, remains unknown.

 ![](/images/fig-2.jpg)

-###### Pier Francesco Mola, _Apparizione dell’angelo a re David che suona l’arpa_, disegno,
+###### Pier Francesco Mola, _The Apparition of the Angel to King David Playing the Harp_, (Fig. 2).

 Less common, however, are preparatory drawings for musical instruments, intended for carvers and soundbox builders.
 One such drawing (Fig. 3, 3a, 3b, 3c), held at the <span id="subjects_tag">Uffizi</span>, has been long known of (and many works on it have been published<sup>4</sup>).
 This drawing has been compared with the <span id="subjects_tag">Barberini Harp</span>, in the collection of the <span id="subjects_tag">Museo Nazionale degli Strumenti Musicali</span> in <span id="map_tag">Roma</span>, though it has not so far been identified as a preparatory drawing for this harp.<sup>5</sup>